Associate Professor of Marketing

 - Lopez, Alberto, Martin Reimann, and Raquel Castaño, “Metaphorically transgressing the brand relationship: The interactive effects of relationship metaphors and brand transgressions on brand relationships.”

-- Cao, C. Clark, Merrie Brucks, and Martin Reimann, "Collect to control: How desire for control motives systematic acquisition behavior in collecting."
+- Cao, C. Clark, Merrie Brucks, and Martin Reimann, “Desire for control motivates systematic acquisition behavior in collecting.”

-- Limon-Calisan, Yonca, Martin Reimann, Ulrich R. Orth, and Alberto Lopez, "How deriving information from faces can alter our choices: Holistic face types, personality trait impressions, and alterations in choice."
+- Limon-Calisan, Yonca, Martin Reimann, Ulrich R. Orth, and Alberto Lopez, “How influencers can alter our intensions.”

 - Flores, David, Martin Reimann, Raquel Castaño, and Alberto Lopez (2019), “If I indulge first, I will eat less overall: The unexpected interaction effect of indulgence and presentation order on consumption,” Journal of Experimental Psychology: Applied, forthcoming.